-Incidentally, with "The Fall" Carter announced her noticeable decision to "move away" from her classic fairy tales of 1979 "The Bloody Chamber" into the realm of historical consciousness as Susannah Clapp states: "These stories, written late in Angela's life, are about legends and myths and marvels, about Wild Western girls and pagan practices."
-In context of this self admitted "most definite shift" in her works, Rushdie in his introduction to the short stories, Burning Your Boats writes: "Carter's revisionist imagination has turned towards the real, her interest towards portraiture rather than narrative" (qtd. in Langlois 192-93).
-Perhaps, via the tool of re-writing, Carter's goal is to fill reader's imagination with the unsaid in the history of the time.
-By re-vising Lizzie's story she intends to represent Lizzie more than an axe and the murder, and thereby reframes the story irrespective of its historical accuracy into a cautionary tale to hint at the ominous presence of Bluebeard like patriarchs spread everywhere in the real world since "repression [of self] leads to madness, and madness leads to murder."
-For the cause of the Borden murder is debatable but the Victorian society in which Lizzie lives in title of the story attracts sufficient interest to the Fall River's involvement in the in the parricide and matricide (Waite 37).
+Perhaps, via the tool of re-writing, Carter's goal is to fill her reader's imagination with the unsaid in the history of the time.
+By revising Lizzie's story, she intends to represent Lizzie more than an axe and the murder version, and thereby reframes the murder mystery, irrespective of its historical accuracy into a cautionary tale to hint at the ominous presence of Bluebeard like patriarchs spread everywhere in the real world since "repression [of self] leads to madness, and madness leads to murder."
+For the cause of the Borden murder is debatable but the Victorian society in which Lizzie lives in the title of the story attracts sufficient interest to the Fall River's involvement in the patricide and matricide (Waite 37).

-Coincidentally, in Carter's tale the residents of Fall River are in for burning summer heat; the high temperature that adds to the anxiety and lethargy of the residents who do nothing to comfort their present hapless state, as Carter writes: "Early in the morning of the fourth of August, 1892 in Fall River, Massachusetts.
+Coincidentally, in Carter's tale the residents of Fall River are in for burning summer heat; the high temperature also adds to the anxiety and lethargy of the residents who do nothing to comfort their present hapless state.
+The author writes: "Early in the morning of the fourth of August, 1892 in Fall River, Massachusetts.
 Hot, hot, hot . . . very early in the morning, before the factory whistle, but, even at this hour, everything shimmers and quivers under the attack of white, furious sun already high in the still air" ("The Fall" 103).
-The fact that historically, fourth of August was a scorching day in this area of the New England town accounts for an impressive "realistic" portrayal of Carter's "metafictive" short story that might prompt some readers to accuse her of "paraphrasing somewhat too closely the casebook studies that document the famous event.
-Historical accuracy per se appears uppermost" (Langlois 194, McClenagan, 46).

-Besides the humid weather outside which adds up to the woes of the residents, the most important question in Lizzie's account is what is so fascinating about Lizzie's tale that it till date is the subject of discussion?
-As critic Schofield suggests, irrespective of Lizzie's guilt or innocence, the intriguing question is in the ambivalence inherent in the question "[d]id you do it?" for there have to be some solid reasons for her to perform the unnatural act (92).
-Similarly, the red hot background of this story in sharp contrast to the dark, cold, particularly sinister setting in Carter's other tales is mysterious.
-It appears to inform the rest of the story writes Rikki Ducornet, at "the story's center, the sun's vortex gyres" that steers the plot forward in a "continually circular manner" (qtd. in McClenagan 55).
-This sizzling heat outside coupled with the fuming emotions of the people in the town who are victims of these repressive conditions anchors the story in social realism along with the mundane reality "of workers' bodies sweltering in the heat of New England mills, of mill owners' bodies (and those of their wives, daughters and servants) sweltering in Victorian cultural codes at the nexus of social, political and historical forces but in league with the devil" (Langlois 194).
+The fact that historically, fourth of August was a scorching day in this area of the New England town accounts for an impressive "realistic" portrayal of Carter's "metafictive" short story that might prompt some reader's to accuse her of "paraphrasing somewhat too closely the casebook studies that document the famous event.
+Historical accuracy per se appears uppermost" (Langlois 194; McClenagan 46).
+However, the sizzling heat outside coupled with the fuming emotions of the people in the town who are victims of these oppressive conditions anchors the story in social realism along with the mundane reality "of workers' bodies sweltering in the heat of New England mills, of mill owners' bodies (and those of their wives, daughters and servants) sweltering in Victorian cultural codes . . . at the nexus of social, political and historical forces but in league with the devil" (Langlois 194).
 This intolerable hot environment that forces the residents to hibernate behind the blinds and closed metal bars of their respective homes intensifies the boredom and agony of Lizzie, the heroine, in the Borden house even more.